cameronmathis/Tac.io/README.md

 * User vs User
 * CPU Difficulty Levels

-Work-in-Progess:
+Work-in-Progress:
-* Create database of player ranks in RaspberryPi
+* Create a database of player ranks in RaspberryPi

 To-do list:
 * Create way to easily distribute and run